Encryptr/O-plus-plus/README.md

 ## Usage example

-Example of the bopp language can be found under the examples folder.
+Example of the opp language can be found under the examples folder.
 Opp can be also learned in the [wiki][wiki]!

 ```c
 main(argc, **argv) {